junxit/us-congress-bills-114/bill.md

 In this Act—

 - **(1)** the terms Administration and Administrator mean the Small Business Administration and the Administrator thereof, respectively;
-- **(2)** the term small business concern and small business development center have the meanings given those terms in section 3 of the Small Business Act (15 U.S.C.
+- **(2)** the term terms small business concern and small business development center have the meanings given those terms in section 3 of the Small Business Act (15 U.S.C.
 632); and
 - **(3)** the term women's business center has the meaning given that term in section 29(a) of the Small Business Act (15 U.S.C.
 656(a)), as added by section 4(a)(1) of this Act.

 ## § 3.
 Office of Women’s Business Ownership